mikecbrant/verified-permissions-authorizer/packages/provider/README.md

 Schema
 - The provider schema is `packages/provider/schema.json`.
+- A minimal `base-schema.yaml` (no resource entities) ships in the provider under `packages/provider/pkg/provider/assets/base-schema.yaml`.
+It encodes the principal entities and canonical action groups, plus an optional `Policy` entity you can use to track installed policies in your own persistence layer.

 Verified Permissions identity source
 - When `cognito` is supplied, an `aws.verifiedpermissions.IdentitySource` is created pointing at the provisioned User Pool and its client IDs.